tokenrove/niffy/README.md

 your NIF, in which case you can modify `fuzz_skeleton.c` to accept input as appropriate for your NIF.

+For extremely rudimentary property testing, the `niffy:assert_eq/2` and `niffy:assert_ne/2` functions are provided, which `abort` on assertion failure.

 **Warning:** If your NIF does not load without the `--lazy` option to niffy, you must set `LD_BIND_LAZY=1` in your environment; otherwise, afl-fuzz sets `LD_BIND_NOW` and your fuzzer will mysteriously abort on